bymayo/craft-batch-asset-indexer/README.md

-> ⚠️ This repo is not under active development and will not be moved to Craft 3.x. ⚠️
+> ⚠️ Deprecated - This Craft CMS 2.x plugin is no longer supported.

+---

 **This plugin was inspired by Matt Shearing's (From A Digital) "Asset Indexer" plugin which works amazingly for indexing large amounts of Amazon S3 Assets** 🔥